FravBox/YagCCs/Tag System Channel/readme.md

 **6. Add `buttons.yag`**
 - On your dashboard, the trigger type is `message component` and the regex is `^tag(e|s)-`
-- Inside the CC on line 9, change `$staff` to the ID of the role you want to be able to manage any tag, regardless of its author.
+- Inside the CC on line 9, change `$staff` to the IDs of the role you want to be able to manage any tag, regardless of its author.
+Do not delete the word `cslice`, even if you only list one role.
 Tag authors will always be able to edit their own tags, regardless of roles.
 - On line 12, put the CCID of the `logging.yag` command in `$log`